 Kitchen Staff

-We have a main chef responsible for the kitchen, preparing one balanced, hot meal a day.
-In coordination with the chef’s assistant, a number of volunteers help with kitchen duties as needed.
+We have a main chef responsible for the kitchen, procuring food from a variety of sources, and preparing two balanced, hot meals daily.
+The chef works in coordination with a chef’s assistant, dishwasher, and weekend cook.
+Several volunteers also help with kitchen duties as needed.